charisgao/STAT-4830-Optimizing-Attention-Project/old_reports/week3_report.md

 ### Immediate improvements needed

-- **Extend Training Data:** Use the full WikiText-2 dataset (rather than just snippets) to get more realistic coverage and reduce overfitting.
+- **Extend Training Data**: Use the full WikiText-2 dataset (rather than just snippets) to get more realistic coverage and reduce overfitting.
-- **Fine-Tune Hyperparameters:** Adjust learning rates, batch sizes, and sequence lengths to improve stability and convergence.
+- **Fine-Tune Hyperparameters**: Adjust learning rates, batch sizes, and sequence lengths to improve stability and convergence.
-- **Efficiency and Memory Improvement:** Track speed and memory usage of attention masks.

 ### Technical Challenges to Address